 Laser Light Technologies utilizes high-technology laser micromachining solutions to solve the most complex problems faced by our medical device clients.

-As a full service, laser micro manufacturing solutions provider, we achieve success by taking your design and validating part manufacturability.
-It’s a collaborative effort with your team and ours.
+As a full service, laser micro-manufacturing solutions provider, we achieve success by taking your design and validating part manufacturability.
+It’s a collaborative effort with your team and ours, to ensure good quality.
 It includes in-depth design consultation and prototype development that takes your medical device from idea to working prototype within our laser laboratory – all to make sure your part performs as designed.

 We even conduct a manufacturability assessment.
 Here we gather information on costing, timing, and feasibility data in order to advise the best path to take for ideal manufacturing outcomes.
 The results also allow us to recommend the right materials to use and what laser system solution (contract manufacturing or laser systems integration) is best for your desired objectives.
 Only then can production begin and your manufacturing objectives be achieved.

-The Laser Light Difference is that we leave nothing to chance or guesswork.
+The Laser Light Difference is that our manufacturing processes leave nothing to chance or guesswork.
 We put a lot of thinking, backed by 30 years of experience, into every medical device for a very important reason: it provides the lifesaving chance every patient deserves.
 That’s exactly what we deliver at Laser Light Technologies.